-I’m not sure exactly why the topic of metastatic breast cancer is so neglected.
+I’m not sure why the topic of metastatic breast cancer is too often neglected.
 Obviously, it’s a tough topic, but that doesn’t mean we shouldn’t talk candidly about it.
-We can’t just sweep it away or dress it up nicely in pink.
+We can’t just sweep it away or pretty it up in pink.
+Nope.
+Not gonna work.

 For clarification purposes, recurrence and metastatic breast cancer are not necessarily the same thing.
 A recurrence can be local, regional or distant.

 Local recurrence means the cancer has come back in the breast, or in the scar (in case of mastectomy).